Course options

 How do I pay for it?
 Find out more about funding options, including loans, scholarships and bursaries.
 UK students who have already taken out a tuition fee loan for undergraduate study should check their eligibility for additional funding directly with the relevant awards body.

-**This figure is the fee for EU students starting a degree in the academic year 2025/26.
+**This figure is the fee for eligible EU and International students on this course for the academic year 2026/27.

-Royal Holloway reserves the right to increase tuition fees annually for overseas fee-paying students.
-The increase for continuing students who start their degree in 2025/26 will be 5%.
+Royal Holloway reserves the right to increase tuition fees annually for all students.
 For further information see fees and funding and the terms and conditions.

-*** These estimated costs relate to studying this particular degree at Royal Holloway during the 2025/26 academic year and are included as a guide.
+*** These estimated costs relate to studying this particular degree at Royal Holloway during the 2026/27 academic year.
 Costs, such as accommodation, food, books and other learning materials and printing, have not been included.